Facilities for storing of livestock manure with a minimal loss of nutrients

 Pedersen (2004) calculated an increased consumption of approx. 3 kWh/m3 slurry by using slurry acidification.
 The calculation is based on runtime and pump power and is therefore subject to some uncertainty.
 For the Infarm plant located in Randers (Report 4.
 Annex B), treating 10,000 m3/y the estimated electricity consumption is 1.8 kWh/m3.

 Reagent 1 - explanation:

-In the process there will be added approximately 4-6 kg concentrated sulfuric acid (H2SO4) per 1,000 kg pig slurry.
-The amount of reagent needed to attain a given pH is linked to the alkalinity of the manure.
+In the process there will be added concentrated sulfuric acid (H2SO4) in amounts as indicated under operational costs, which can differ from farm to farm.
 Treatments such as nitrification or CO2 stripping may help in reducing such reagent requirements (possible volatilization must be considered).

 Quantifiable income - text:

 Avoided health care sector costs due to reduced ammonia emission: Ammonia is one of the most important factors in air quality affecting our health in terms of number of sick days and hospitalisation, prevalence of asthma, bronchitis and lung cancer as well as other respiratory disorders, and in relation to life expectancy and premature births and abortions.
 The societal value of the quality of the air is therefore important.
 Sutton et al. (2011) have estimated the health loss of 1 kg of nitrogen in the form of ammonia evaporation to, for example 10 € per kg for Denmark, 27 € per kg for the Netherlands, and only 2 € per kg for Lithuania, where the air quity in general is better than the other mentiond countries.